Modes of mechanical ventilation

-Modes of mechanical ventilation are one of the most important aspects of the usage of mechanical ventilation.
-The mode refers to the method of inspiratory support.
+Modes of mechanical ventilation refer to the various mechanical ventilator strategies employed to deliver a breath in patients that require mechanical ventilation.
+The mode refers to the method of respiratory support.
 In general, mode selection is based on clinician familiarity and institutional preferences, since there is a paucity of evidence indicating that the mode affects clinical outcome.
 The most frequently used forms of volume-limited mechanical ventilation are intermittent mandatory ventilation (IMV) and continuous mandatory ventilation (CMV).

 Terminology

-There have been substantial discussion of nomenclature of mechanical ventilation in the past, particularly about the terminology regarding modes of mechanical ventilation.
-The confusion is still daunting but serious attempts are under way to bring clarity to the issue.
-Most recently, ISO has updated related standards to include terminology on modes of ventilation.
+There has been extensive discussion regarding the nomenclature of mechanical ventilation, particularly in relation to the classification and terminology of ventilation modes.
+Despite these efforts, considerable confusion persists in the field.
+Ongoing initiatives aim to standardize and clarify this terminology, and, more recently, the International Organization for Standardization has revised its relevant standards to incorporate more precise definitions for modes of ventilation.

 Taxonomy for mechanical ventilation

 The taxonomy is a logical classification system based on 10 maxims of ventilator design: